 - is causing you to worry for any other reason.

-- Dress him in light clothing.
+- Dress your child in light clothing.

-You must not give your child aspirin for any reason.
+Do not give your child aspirin for any reason.

 Aspirin can make your child susceptible to Reye’s syndrome